Zain4999/Covid_exploration/README.md

 I was interested to see how the UK ranked in terms of its CFR, so I assigned a row number to each row using the row_number function().
 The I ordered this function to assign rows in the order of the CFR

-UK came 108
+UK came 108th highest for CFR.

 ### Total death count
 I then wanted to find the total death count in each country.
 For this I filtered by location and total death.
 However, as each country has a different death count for each date, I had to find the maximum death count for each country and group it by location and population.
 We need to use a group by clause as there are multiple rows with the same value that SQL needs to aggregate.
-I also wanted to show the total population that died from covid.
+I also wanted to show the percentage of the population that had died from covid.

 ```sql
 select